Caddyshack: Plot

-Unable to tolerate the uncouth Czervik's presence any longer, Smails announces that Czervik will never be granted membership.
-Czervik counters that he would never consider being a member and is only interested in buying the club.
-After an exchange of insults, Czervik proposes a team golf match with Smails and his regular golfing partner Dr. Beeper against Czervik and Webb.

-Although Webb is reluctant to play for money, he agrees to join, and antagonizes Smails by saying that Webb's father never liked Smails.
-Against club rules, they agree to a $20,000 wager on the match, which quickly doubles to $40,000.
+Unable to tolerate Czervik's presence any longer, Smails declares that he will never be granted membership.
+Czervik replies that he is only interested in buying the club.
+After exchanging insults, Czervik proposes a team golf match, pitting himself and Webb against Smails and his regular partner, Dr Beeper.
+Although Webb normally avoids responsibility and pressure, he agrees to participate because of his dislike of Smails.
+In violation of club rules, the men wager $20,000 on the match, which is soon doubled to $40,000.

-During the match the following day, Danny caddies for Smails but becomes frustrated with his constant cheating.
-Word of the wager spreads, drawing a crowd of club members and employees to observe the game.
-Smails and Beeper take the lead while both Czervik and Webb struggle.

-Czervik reacts to Smails' heckling by impulsively doubling the wager to $80,000 per team.
-When his own ricocheting ball strikes his arm, Czervik feigns an injury in hopes of having the contest declared a draw but learns his team will forfeit unless they find a substitute.
-Webb selects Danny, which prompts Smails to revoke the scholarship, but after Czervik promises to compensate him if they win, he readily agrees to take Czervik's place.
+During the match the following day, Danny caddies for Smails but becomes frustrated by his persistent cheating.
+News of the wager spreads, drawing a crowd of club members and employees.
+Smails and Beeper take the lead while Czervik and Webb struggle.
+Provoked by Smails' heckling, Czervik impulsively doubles the wager to $80,000.
+When his own ricocheting ball strikes him in the arm, Czervik feigns an injury in the hope of having the match declared a draw, only to learn that his team will forfeit unless it finds a substitute.
+Webb selects a reluctant Danny, and Smails threatens to revoke his scholarship.
+After Czervik promises to compensate him, Danny agrees to take Czervik's place.

 At the final hole, the score is tied.
-Judge Smails scores a birdie, requiring Danny to complete a difficult putt to draw even.
-Czervik raises the bet, offering double or nothing on Danny making the putt, which Smails accepts.
-Danny's putt leaves the ball teetering over the edge of the hole, seemingly costing him the game.

-At that moment, in his latest attempt to kill the gopher, Carl detonates plastic explosives that he has rigged around the golf course, shaking the ground and causing the ball to drop into the hole, handing Danny, Webb, and Czervik victory.
-Meanwhile, Carl coyly leaves the area after seeing the destruction his explosives have caused.
+Smails scores a birdie, requiring Danny to sink a difficult putt to draw level.
+Czervik raises the stakes by proposing double or nothing on Danny making the shot, which Smails reluctantly accepts.
+Danny's putt leaves the ball balanced on the edge of the hole, seemingly costing his team the match.
+At that moment, Carl detonates plastic explosives he has planted around the course in his latest attempt to kill the gopher.
+The resulting tremors cause the ball to fall into the hole, securing victory for Danny, Webb, and Czervik.

-Czervik demands the money from Smails, who refuses to honor the bet.
-Figuring this would happen, Czervik sends enforcers after him to ensure he pays up.
-Afterwards, he tells the crowd gathered at the main house that they are all going to get laid.
-The crowd celebrates.

-Elsewhere on the course, the gopher emerges from underground unharmed and dances to the song "I'm Alright" by Kenny Loggins.
+As the crowd celebrates, Czervik sends his associates after a fleeing Smails to ensure he pays his share of the wager.
+Meanwhile, Carl slips away after seeing the destruction caused by his explosives.
+Elsewhere on the course, the gopher emerges from underground largely unharmed and dances to Kenny Loggins' "I'm Alright".